 Maintaining a similar website architecture during the move will help the domain transition.
 During a website redesign, the website structure will naturally change but try not to deviate too far from the original site or remove a large amount of content.

 It is normal to experience a drop in rankings for a few weeks after the domain migration.
 This happens while search engines recrawl your website and process the information.
 If the migration has been successful, your website should recover quite quickly (usually showing improvement within 3 weeks or so of the migration).

 If your website is not recovering, or you don’t think best practice has been followed, it’s best to reach out to an experienced agency team to review the migration.
 The sooner you catch and correct any mis-steps, the better the outcome.

-In summary, moving domain does come with an SEO risk, but this risk can be significantly reduced by following best practice guidance.
-Badly implemented domain migrations can have a long lasting impact on your SEO performance so if you have complex requirements or are unsure, get help from an experienced agency.
+In summary, moving domain does come with an SEO risk, but the risk can be significantly reduced by following best practice processes.
+Badly implemented domain migrations can have a long lasting impact on your SEO performance so if this is your first domain migration or you have complex requirements, get help from an experienced digital agency.